sunfmin/redisgosearch/README.md

 All keys in Redis are prefixed by a namespace you pass in when creating a `Client` (in this case, `entries`).

-When you call `Index` on the two entries, we store each keyword from the text we want, `Title` and `Keyword`, as determined by the `Segment` function.
-Each key's value is a set whose members point back to the original entries.
+When you call `Index` on the two entries, the text from `Title` and `Keyword` is broken up into keywords by the `DefaultSegment` function (if you have your own keyword segmentation function, call `IndexCustom`) Each key's value is a set whose members point back to the original entries.

 ```
 redis 127.0.0.1:6379> keys *